Lorizio/Delta-3D-Printer/README.md

 300gr Clay for 0.05 liter of water
 Air Pressure : It depends on the extruder, test between 0 atm to 2 atm.
 The dryer the printing material, the higher the pressure.

 Use Repetier Host to connect to the printer and slice the STL shapes with Slic3r.
-Settings screenshots upcoming.
+Settings screenshots to come.